juzkiddin/SmartPlug/README.md

 uint8_t sensor1[8] = { 0x28, 0xAA, 0xB2, 0x12, 0x58, 0x14, 0x01, 0xA9  };
 ```
 * Here we are declaring the necessary variable that is required.
-Most of it is self explanatory.
-Thing to note is `S_Current` refers to Safety upper limit of current for over current protection. `S_Voltage` refers to Safety upper limit of voltage for over voltage protection. `Su_Voltage` refers to Safety lower limit of voltage for under voltage protection. `t_temperature` refers to Safety upper temperature limit of voltage for high temperature protection.
-Sensor variable is the address of temperature sensor.
+Most of it is self-explanatory.
+The thing to note is that `S_Current` refers to the Safety upper limit of current for overcurrent protection. `S_Voltage` refers to the Safety upper limit of voltage for overvoltage protection. `Su_Voltage` refers to a Safety lower limit of voltage for under-voltage protection. and `t_temperature` refers to the Safety upper-temperature limit of voltage for high-temperature protection.
+The sensor variable is the address of the temperature sensor.

 ```
 WiFiServer server(80);
 ```
-* Setting up the NodeMCU as webserver so we can obtain and transmit data to it via its IP Address when connected to a WiFi Network
+* Setting up the NodeMCU as a web server so we can obtain and transmit data to it via its IP Address when connected to a WiFi Network

 ```
 void setup()